masakifukunishi/algorithm-data-structure-crash-course/deque.md

 Adding or removing elements involves updating the pointers of the first or last node, and this process takes constant time regardless of the number of elements.

+#### Space complexity

+The space complexity of a doubly linked list-based Deque depends on the number of elements stored in it.

 ### When using Dynamic Array

+#### Time complexity

 ##### push_back: Add element at the end